 - emotional tears

 Reflex tears clear debris, like smoke and dust, from your eyes.
 Continuous tears lubricate your eyes and help protect them from infection.
 Emotional tears may have many health benefits.
 Whereas continuous tears contain 98 percent water, emotional tears contain stress hormones and other toxins.
 Researchers have theorized that crying flushes these things out of your system, though more research is needed in this area.

 Grieving is a process.
 It involves periods of sorrow, numbness, guilt, and anger.
 Crying is particularly important during periods of grieving.
-It may even help you process and accept the loss of a loved one.
+It you process and accept the loss of a loved one.

 Everyone goes through the grieving process in different ways.
 If you find that your crying is extreme or starting to interfere with your everyday life, it might be a good idea to check in with your doctor.

 Crying doesn’t only happen in response to something sad.
-Sometimes you may cry when you are extremely happy, scared, or stressed.
-Researchers at Yale University believe crying in this way may help to restore emotional equilibrium.
+Sometimes you may cry when you are extremely happy, scared, or stressed. believe crying in this way may help to restore emotional equilibrium.
 When you’re incredibly happy or scared about something and cry, it may be your body’s way to recover from experiencing such a strong emotion.

 A baby’s very first cry out of the womb is a very important cry.
 Babies receive their oxygen inside the womb through the umbilical cord.
 Once a baby is delivered, they must start breathing on their own.
 The first cry is what helps a baby’s lungs adapt to life in the outside world.